imanghafoori1/laravel-terminator/README.md

 :gem: It allows you to decouple your eloquent models to reach a modular structure

 - https://github.com/imanghafoori1/eloquent-relativity

+#### ⭐️ Your Stars Make Us Do More ⭐️

+As always if you found this package useful and you want to encourage us to maintain and work on it, Please press the star button to declare your willing.

 ## Donate me a Dollar